paulmillr/noble-hashes/README.md

 We're deferring to built-in [crypto.getRandomValues](https://developer.mozilla.org/en-US/docs/Web/API/Crypto/getRandomValues) which is considered cryptographically secure (CSPRNG).

 In the past, browsers had bugs that made it weak: it may happen again.
+Implementing a userspace CSPRNG to get resilient to the weakness is even worse: there is no reliable userspace source of quality entropy.

 ## Speed